FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIR-and-knowledge-graphs_matched.md

 ```
 ### Relational Databases and Graph Databases

-Until fairly recently, the storage of informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion mainly relied on RDBMS,
+Until fairly recently, the storage of informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion mainly relied on RDBMS,
 which have been to work-horse of database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database)  building.
-With relational database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database) approach, informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion is model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)led according to an `Entity Relationship Model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) (ER model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)/ER diagram)`, the development of which undergoes a series of formal steps.
+With relational database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database)  approach, informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion is model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) led according to an `Entity Relationship Model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)  (ER model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) /ER diagram)`, the development of which undergoes a series of formal steps.

 One of these steps involves a process known as `schema normalization` to ensure that key entities and their attributes can be stored in `tables` in the most parsimonious way.
 This step is necessary to ensure query performance and optimization.

 Relational database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database)  approaches track and store relations between entities using what is known as `linking tables`.
-When interrogating a database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database) operating under this paradigm (e.g. MySQL, PostgreSQL, Oracle DB, to name a few), the database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database) engine needs to run `JOIN` operations, a type of SQL queries hitting the table of entities and any linking table holding the informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion about the relations between entities.
+When interrogating a database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database)  operating under this paradigm (e.g. MySQL, PostgreSQL, Oracle DB, to name a few), the database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database)  engine needs to run `JOIN` operations, a type of SQL queries hitting the table of entities and any linking table holding the informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion about the relations between entities.

-While sophisticated optimization methods exist to ensure query performance does not suffer as both data volume grows or complexity of the underlying model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) increases, this form of informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion storage may suffer from performance issue in certain situations.
+While sophisticated optimization methods exist to ensure query performance does not suffer as both data volume grows or complexity of the underlying model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)  increases, this form of informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion storage may suffer from performance issue in certain situations.

-An added criticism often leveled to RDBMS based database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database) is the rigidity, which manifests itself in the difficulty and complexity of changing the underlying model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format), leading to potentially complex migration tasks.
+An added criticism often leveled to RDBMS based database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database)  is the rigidity, which manifests itself in the difficulty and complexity of changing the underlying model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) , leading to potentially complex migration tasks.
 This can become a limitation when knowledge representation in a particular domain requires frequent changes for whatever reason.

-So it is in this context that the advent of `graph (oriented) database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database)s` (sometimes referred to as NoSQL database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database), for 'Not Only SQL database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database)'), came about, with a new paradigm and bold claims.
+So it is in this context that the advent of `graph (oriented) database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database) s` (sometimes referred to as NoSQL database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database) , for 'Not Only SQL database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database) '), came about, with a new paradigm and bold claims.
 Over the last 20 years, the idea of storing knowledge as a graph `G=(v for vertex, e for edge)`,
 even if not new at all from a theoretical perspective, has undergone tremendous progress to the point that a transition,
 in some sectors of the industry, is taking place.

-KGs and graph database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database)s claim to be capable of offering new insights with better performance,
+KGs and graph database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database) s claim to be capable of offering new insights with better performance,
 owning to the optimization of their query engine for fast traversals.
 With description logics (DL), knowledge graphs represent knowledge to allow "intelligent" machines and algorithms to reason over and work with.
 Hence, for some domain specific representations and tasks, `Knowledge Graphs` (KG)
-and graph database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database)s are seen as more suited than RDBMS storage.
+and graph database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database) s are seen as more suited than RDBMS storage.

 These benefits warrant the significant investments made to develop tools and frameworks to support KG storage solutions.
 It also means that KG are becoming mainstream.